 The park store & gift shop is open for visitors to stop by for souvenirs and select grocery items.
 The park also has playground equipment for the kids, and ping pong, basketball, and volleyball courts available to play on for people of all ages.
 Pets are allowed on a leash, except for in and around lodging facilities.
 One lesser-known feature of the park is the Living History Farm – where you can experience early pioneer life through different events held year-round!
 Follow the yellow diamonds on the trail to hike directly to the farm.

 Whether you’re into a more traditional experience with tents and sleeping bags or have an RV to bring, there are 115 standard campsites to choose from available to set up camp.
 There are also 15 equestrian campsites, with central water and bathrooms nearby, or camp under the stars at the various hammock camp sites across the park.
 Prices for camp sites range from $22 to $45 depending on location.

 Picnicking and Trails

 Kings Mountain State Park is a great place to have a picnic, surrounded by trees and beautiful views.
-With 5 picnic shelters available for group rentals, in addition to the numerous singular picnic tables scattered throughout the park, just take your pick and enjoy your meal with a view!
+With five picnic shelters available for group rentals, in addition to the numerous singular picnic tables scattered throughout the park, just take your pick and enjoy your meal with a view!

-The trails at the park are great for many activities – from hiking to biking to horseback riding – there are over 20 miles of trails perfect for walking or hiking, and over 30 miles of trails dedicated for equestrian use.
+The trails at the park are great for many activities – from hiking to biking to horseback riding – there are over 20 miles of trails perfect for walking or hiking, and over 30 miles of trails dedicated to equestrian use.

 On the Water